Steffanie N. Bowles, PhD

-Marygrove’s Certificate Program and Endorsement in Autism Spectrum Disorders is designed are designed for certified teachers who wish to add the ASD endorsement.
-This program is available completely online.
+Marygrove’s online Master’s in special education with a concentration in Autism Spectrum Disorders (ASD) program is designed to provide both a strong foundation in the knowledge, skills and dispositions considered foundational to all special education practitioners as well as those more specific to the area of Autism Spectrum Disorders.
+This special education Master’s degree is available completely online.
 Student teaching requirements may be satisfied in on-the-job placements or during the summer semester to meet the needs of candidates who work full time during the school year.

-Students in the Special Education program are prepared to utilize a variety of instructional approaches as well as demonstrate what they have learned in a number of ways.
+Students in this online special education Master’s degree program are prepared to utilize a variety of instructional approaches as well as demonstrate what they have learned in a number of ways.
 By experiencing a wide variety of teaching and learning strategies firsthand, candidates are prepared to model similar techniques in their own classrooms.
 Special education methods courses have strong practicum components involving candidates with students in K-12 classrooms throughout their educational program.
-This program is 32 credit hours.

 SED 565 (3) Teaching Students With Disabilities